Mkhuriyakub/Handwritten_Character_Recognition_Project/README.md

 # Handwritten_Character_Recognition_Project
- Predicing Handwritten Characters using a CNN
+ Predicting Handwritten Characters using a CNN